-Between 1820 and 1837 John and Mary have seven children.
-William Kingshott b.1820, Mary Ann Kingshott b.1823, Hannah Kingshott b.1825, John Kingshott b.1827, James Kingshott who is born and dies in 1829, Francis Kingshott b.1821 and then Ellen Kingshott b.1837.
+John and Mary would have six children.
+William Kingshott b.1820, Mary Ann Kingshott b.1823, Hannah Kingshott b.1825, John Kingshott b.1827, James Kingshott who was born and died in 1829, Francis Kingshott b.1821 and then Ellen Kingshott b.1837.

-One of the main issues of great contention was with the introduction of the unpopular and abused poor laws.
+One of the main issues of great contention was with the introduction of the unpopular poor laws.
 Taxes changed and were levied more widely with the idea of each parish providing support to its own poor and needy to ensure a degree of welfare was available to those who needed it as a subsidy beyond their wages.
 Which would have been fine except that the farmers and landholders now did not match wages to a reasonable level instead relying on the parish to pay the difference out of the poor-law taxes.
 Wages remained low and unemployment drove skyward.
 Farmers and landholders resented bearing the burdens of the poor and the disparity that this created.
-Real starvation was a reality across Britain in these lower classes.
-To be poor was considered to be one’s own fault rather than as a result of inescapable circumstance.
+Profound poverty spread across Britain in the lower classes.
+To be poor was considered to be one’s own fault rather than a result of inescapable circumstance.
 Churches continued collecting their hated tithes from parishioners in addition to the new poor tax.
 Of great irritation was the knowledge that parish taxes did not necessarily get turned back into the parish.
 This climate of disgruntlement alongside insecure living collided at a time where subsistence farmers known as agricultural labourers in the south-east of England rose up in violence and vandalism against the factory owners and landholders whose ‘industrial changes’ included enclosure of common farm- land and installation of machines that replaced workers and their livelihoods.
 The manual field work of harvest was now completed by threshing machines that separated the grain from the sheaves of cereal crops.
 This equipment largely powered by steam or horse power replaced the time and labour intensive human workforce.
 (The Peel Web)

 This was surely a trumped charge as John had actually been involved in machine breaking and engaging in riotous behaviour with other disenchanted parties in Greatham.
-However the gastronome in me rather appreciates the idea of stopping for a pleasant meal mid-riot.
-If anything the whole matter had begun as disgruntled rumblings in an alehouse which had then spilled over in the streets with planned insurgence by the angry labourers.
+(However, the gastronome in me rather appreciates the idea of stopping for a pleasant mid-riot meal.)
+If anything the whole matter had begun as disgruntled rumblings in an alehouse which had then spilled over in the streets with planned insurgence by the angry labourers (Jan Kingshott)

-As a result of the days of rioting across the townships, the local gaols were overflowing.
+As a result of the days of rioting across the townships, the local jails were overflowing.
 The government in response to this appointed special commissions to manage the excessively high number of cases.
 During his trial and subsequent conviction at Southampton Special Gaol Delivery, John was asked to state the crime he was accused of.
 He stated ‘machine breaker’.
 At this time in an effort to reduce public sympathy, the authorities would arrest with a charge that was often recorded as stealing rather than a politically motivated crime.
 John was convicted of the crime ‘robbery with violence’.
 John was subsequently tried and sentenced to death .
-This was commuted to transportation to the colonies for life.
+This was commuted to transportation to the colonies for life (Jan Kingshott) .

 John must have been a well-respected and liked man in his local community as a petition from the members of the Petersfield Friendly Society dated 31st January 1831 on behalf of John stated that he had always been considered ‘ a sober and industrious individual, having a wife and five small children, and that he would have been forced to join the mob’.
 The petition did not appear to have had the desired result and John was still transported.
-Following his conviction John was taken to the prison hulk, ‘The York’ on the 9th February.
+Following his conviction John was taken to the prison hulk, ‘The York’ on the 9th February (Jan Kingshott)

 It is probable, given that John was the income earner and that his father had what would appear to be a reasonable income, that the family may have assisted in supporting Mary and the children once John was taken away.

 John spent three months aboard the shipping Hulk the York in what was certain to be disagreeable conditions before being transferred to the ship the Proteus.
 On the 14th April 1831, the Proteus sailed from Portsmouth bound for Van Diemen’s Land (which would of course become Tasmania).
 The Proteus had taken on 112 male convicts.
 The majority had been tried and convicted of machine breaking or similar politically based crimes.
 Van Diemen’s Land was the destination for most political prisoners.
-To be sent to Van Diemen’s Land was to have been considered amongst the most heinous of criminals.
+To be sent to Van Diemen’s Land was to have been considered among the most heinous of criminals.

 In his Journal of the voyage, Surgeon Superintendant Thomas Logan remarks of the prisoners.
 ‘Most of them are from the country, farm labourers, a few of them were artisans.
 Generally speaking they had the sturdy build of labouring men.
 Their awkwardness and stiffness were such that I became desirous of removing the embarrassment which their irons too evidently occasioned – not to speak of the danger of accidents to which they exposed them.
 They were accordingly all removed before leaving Portsmouth; nor did subsequent experience teach me that this act of consideration and beneficence had exceeded the limits of prudence.’